digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ![Tekton Dashboard Welcome Page](assets/images/tekton_dashboard_welcome_page.png)

-Next, you will install Argo CD 1-click app using the DigitalOcean marketplace.
+You can go ahead and explore each section from the left menu, and see what options are available.
+Next, you will install the Argo CD 1-click app using the DigitalOcean marketplace.

 ## Step 3 - Installing Argo CD

-Argo CD is available and ready to install as a [1-click Kubernetes application](https://marketplace.digitalocean.com/apps/argocd) from the DigitalOcean Marketplace.
+[Argo CD](https://argoproj.github.io/cd) is available and ready to install as a [1-click Kubernetes application](https://marketplace.digitalocean.com/apps/argocd) from the DigitalOcean Marketplace.
 To install Argo CD please navigate to the [1-click application link](https://marketplace.digitalocean.com/apps/argocd) from the DigitalOcean marketplace.
 Then, click on the `Install App` button from the right side, and follow the instructions:

 ![Argo CD 1-click App Install](assets/images/argocd_1-click_app_install.png)